 Will I get my order faster if I call it in?

-- Generally the best way to place your order is using the online shopping cart is the fastest way.
+- The fastest way to place your order is using the online shopping cart because everything is automated.
 If you don't want to to put your credit card online, you can use this method to place your order, just select "pay by check" and then call us with your card no. and order no. This way you get a record (via email) of your order as well.
-Please see our Return Policy as well.
+Please see our Return Policy because we do have different rules for orders placed by phone./LI>

 Can I call in my order?